Threading in C#

 }

-A good approach is start by putting memory barriers before and after every instruction that reads or writes a shared field, and then strip away the ones that you don’t need.
+A good approach is to start by putting memory barriers before and after every instruction that reads or writes a shared field, and then strip away the ones that you don’t need.
 If you’re uncertain of any, leave them in.
 Or better: switch back to using locks!

 The volatile keyword